“Damn does it feel good to be moving again…“

 Even after we made it onto the only freeway open into Yosemite, it was still a trial to make it inside the park.
 From more car crashes to construction detours, it felt like the 10+ hours of driving that day had been completely made up of turnarounds.
 I never want to hear the word detour again.

-We only had about an hour of two of daylight left after arriving and finding a camping spot, so we wandered a couple of miles around the campgrounds and visitor center to see something at least.
+We only had about an hour or two of daylight left after arriving and finding a camping spot, so we wandered a couple of miles around the campgrounds and visitor center to see something at least.
 A day filled with snow and scares and storms had a glorious ending as the sun came out and painted the skies over Yosemite pastel colors.
 Surrounding you from all angles are enormous and uniquely shaped mountains and rock formations, and all of it was unbelievably beautiful.
 I wish we had more time, I could have explored Yosemite for a week at least.

-The following morning before ending the road trip, we woke up early to hit a big hike up to the top of Yosemite falls.
+The following morning before ending the road trip, we woke up early to hit a big hike up to the top of Yosemite Falls.
 Given I was still sore from the Grand Canyon hike, I knew it’d be brutal.
 We trudged our way up the winding steep path 2,600 feet high, and with searing muscles, we made it to the top.
 And all of that work was well worth it.
 The views from the top of Upper Yosemite Falls are incredible to behold.
 Everywhere you look there were waterfalls or some famous peak.
 We had lunch on the side of the waterfall looking down over the entire park and snuck in a nap before hiking back down.

 Though there was a quick stop in San Francisco for a couple of days, it wasn’t too eventful.
 My first time there and I didn’t see the main sights!
 Instead, we caught up with Tijs’s friends, went out for drinks, and sang karaoke.
-Fun times either way, and at that point I think we just needed a break.
+Fun times either way and at that point, I think we just needed a break.
 So I will say the official end to the crazy road trip would be in Santa Cruz.

 I forgot just how beautiful it is to drive along the coast of California.
 It’s just…special.
 Endless coastline with a silver ocean crashing on the cliffs and rocks below as you snake along the coastal highway through small beach towns.
 Santa Cruz is where I parted ways with Tijs, who was continuing on to Monterey, but low funds meant I needed to head back to Los Angeles.